snoopy-zc/loopAnalysis/README.md

 # TODO
-1. use .yaml as the configuration file type.
+1. use .yaml as config.
-2. recontructor: all type structure -> one common package
+2. reconstruct: all type structure -> one common package
+3. sa.loopsize.ParameterInst.getCaller4ThreadRun(CallGraph)

 # loopAnalysis
 Implemented by wala